Practical Travel Productivity Systems for Consultants, Speakers, and Hybrid-Remote Product Leads

 - Decision needed: Exact choice required.

-- Owner and next action: Name and deadline.
-If any of these fields are missing, the meeting is likely to drift into updates instead of decisions.
+If any field is missing, the meeting is likely to drift into updates instead of decisions.
 Ask for this structure before the call when possible, and restate it in the first minute when needed.
 Over one week, this simple guardrail can preserve multiple focus windows that would otherwise be lost to circular discussion and unclear ownership.

 Three-Step Draft Workflow Template